I review The Burning Girl by Claire Messud.

 The Burning Girl is due out in August.

-Guest review contributed by The Bandwagon.
+This guest review was contributed by The Bandwagon.
 Book reviews, author interviews, promotional posts–all submitted by their team of reviewers.
 They also invite guest reviewers and bloggers.